Best Single-Premium Life Insurance Companies

 Product Offerings

-State Farm offers various life insurance options, including term life, whole life, universal life, single-premium and final expense insurance.
+State Farm offers several life insurance options, including term life, whole life, universal life, single-premium and final expense insurance.
 As one of the biggest insurers in the U.S., it also offers auto, home, business, health, disability and liability insurance.

 State Farm's single-premium life insurance is available for newborns to adults aged 80, with a minimum coverage amount of $15,000.
 This policy provides guaranteed cash value that grows tax-deferred, and you can withdraw funds or receive them as dividends.